Thomas Chatterton Williams: Career

 In 2010, Williams released his first book, Losing My Cool: How a Father's Love and 15,000 Books Beat Hip-Hop Culture.
 The book is a coming-of-age memoir, mirroring Williams's childhood and adolescence in New Jersey to his father's experience in the segregated South.
 The book combines Williams's personal history with his analysis of the effect of hip-hop culture on black youth.
-In one passage, he describes physically assaulting his high school girlfriend and attributes his actions to the influence of hip hop's "pimpin'" culture.

 Williams's second book, Self-Portrait in Black and White: Unlearning Race, was released in 2019.
 Williams became a 2019 New America Fellow and a Berlin Prize recipient.

 In 2020, Williams led the effort to write "A Letter on Justice and Open Debate", an open letter in Harper's Magazine signed by 152 public figures.
 It criticized what the letter argued was a culture of "intolerance of opposing views".

 In January 2024, Williams became a staff writer at The Atlantic.
 He is also a visiting professor of the humanities and senior fellow at the Hannah Arendt Center for Politics and Humanities at Bard College.
 He was formerly a contributing writer at The New York Times Magazine and Harper's Magazine.

 In 2025, his third book, Summer of Our Discontent, was published.
 The book critically examines the shifts in social justice ideology, media, and cultural discourse since the summer of 2020.

 Personal life

 Williams married French journalist and author Valentine Faure in France in 2011.
-They have two children and live in Paris.
+As of 2019, they had two children and lived in Paris.
+In a July 2026 essay in The Atlantic, Williams wrote that his marriage "came apart several years ago" and that he divides his time between France and the US.